jborza/jsforth/notes.md

 https://www.complang.tuwien.ac.at/forth/gforth/Docs-html/CREATE_002e_002eDOES_003e-details.html

-The word , ("comma") puts TOS (top of the stack?) into the next cell of the dic-
-           tionary and increments the dictionary pointer by that number of bytes.
+The word , ("comma") puts TOS (top of the stack?) into the next cell of the dictionary and increments the dictionary pointer by that number of bytes.

 The word , takes a number off the stack and stores it into the array.
 So each time you express a number and follow it with ,, you add one cell to the array.